Top Ten Most Persuasive Speakers of All Time

 1 Adolf Hitler Adolf Hitler (April 20, 1889 - April 30, 1945) was a German politician of Austrian descent who served as the leader of the Nazi Party since 1921, Chancellor of Germany since 1933, and Führer of Nazi Germany since 1934.
 As dictator of Nazi Germany, he reversed the Treaty of Versailles, initiated World... read more

-Embarrassing to admit, but once when I was learning about Nazi Germany in history class, they showed a scene where he gave a speech and when he was finished, I actually started clapping for a moment without realizing it.
-So yes I can understand why he is number one.
+It's embarrassing to admit, but once when I was learning about Nazi Germany in history class, they showed a scene where he gave a speech, and when he was finished, I actually started clapping for a moment without realizing it.
+So yes, I can understand why he is number one.

 As much as I hate to put him so high on the list, it's true that he is one of the most persuasive speakers of all time.
-He is able to stir up prejudices and hatred in anyone who listens to his rants, and that was pretty much the only reason he got in such a position of power.
+He was able to stir up prejudices and hatred in anyone who listened to his rants, and that was pretty much the only reason he got into such a position of power.

 2 John F. Kennedy John Fitzgerald Kennedy (May 29th, 1917 - November 22, 1963) commonly referred to by his initials JFK, was an American politician who served as the 35th President of the United States from January 1961 until his assassination.
 The Cuban Missile Crisis, The Bay of Pigs Invasion, the Nuclear Test Ban... read more